App version: 0.1.0

 What Is Equipment Financing?

 Equipment financing describes a loan used to purchase business-related equipment.
 An equipment loan is a type of small business loan for the specific purchase of necessary business equipment.
-They are business loans that are generally paid off within a few years.
-With business equipment financing, you can secure loans without tapping into valuable cash reserves or relying on higher interest forms of financing because the equipment acts as a form of collateral, similar to a car loan.
-This doesn’t always mean heavy equipment financing.
-For a restaurant, this could mean commercial kitchen appliances.
-And for an accounting firm, that may be printers and desktop computers.
+These are business loans that are generally paid off within a few years.
+With business equipment financing, your goal could be to secure loans to purchase big-ticket items crucial to your success without tapping into your cash reserves or relying on high-interest forms of financing.
+The equipment acts as a form of collateral, similar to a car loan.
+This doesn’t always have to apply to heavy equipment financing, either.
+For a restaurant, an equipment loan could mean commercial kitchen appliances.
+And for an accounting firm, it could fund printers and desktop computers.

 Here are the basics of equipment financing: